Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 ~~~~~~~~~

 This part displays the backlog items of the milestone and their associated tests.
 This allows you to see how the
-content of the milestone is covered by tests.
+content of the milestone is covered by tests, and to add new tests for each items.
+(You need to have the rights to update the artifact links of the item in order to add new tests).

 Test automation
 ---------------